russodomenic5-collab/Cyclistic_Case_Study/README.md

 SQL Query: [Cleaning the Data](https://github.com/russodomenic5-collab/Cyclistic_Case_Study/blob/main/Data%20Cleaning.sql)

 Now that we have a better understanding of the combined_trips dataset, it's time to begin cleaning our dataset to prepare for analysis.
-The cleaned data will be inserted into a new dataset called **cleaned_combined_trips**  Based on our findings in the previous step, we will be performing the following:
+The cleaned data will be inserted into a new dataset called **cleaned_combined_trips**.
+Based on our findings in the previous step, we will be performing the following:

 1. Removing any rows that have null values.
 2. Removing any rides that are less than a minute or longer than a day.